intelligent-soft-robots/o80/paper/paper.md

 - shared memory: a wrapper over the boost interprocess library that makes exchange of serialized data over an interprocess shared memory trivial
 - time series: a templated circular buffer with time stamps, supporting multiprocess access and synchronization

+The complete list, the sources, the binaries as well as the documentation of theses packages can be found online [@corerobotics].

 # Examples of usage

 ## Integration with SL